earthly/website/blog/_posts/2021-08-12-convert-to-from-json.md

 ## Background: You Probably Want a CSV Conversion Tool

-The CSV format seems simple at first glance: You have a fixed number of fields per row and each is field is separated by a comma.
+The CSV format seems simple at first glance: You have a fixed number of fields per row and each field is separated by a comma.

 ``` bash
 1997,Ford,E350\n